Engr315/ENGR315.github.io/syllabus.md

 ## Textbooks

-Lectures will loosely follow material taken from two different books, listed below.  **Both books are available for free to IU students**.
+Lectures will loosely follow material taken from three different books, listed below.  **All of the books are available for free to IU students**.

 [Practical Introduction to Hardware/Software Codesign](http://link.springer.com/book/10.1007/978-1-4614-3737-6)
 Patrick Schaumont